MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-funnel-charts.md

 Funnel charts are a great choice for many scenarios:

-- Chart sequential data as it progresses through at least four stages.
+- Chart the progress of sequential data through at least four stages.
 - Chart items where the amount in the first stage is expected to be greater than the amount in the final stage.
 - Calculate potential, such as for revenue, sales, deals, and so on, by stages.
 - Calculate and track conversion and retention rates.